Buffalo, Wyoming: Government and infrastructure

 The Wyoming Department of Health Veteran's Home of Wyoming, an assisted living facility for veterans and their dependents, is located in Buffalo.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.
 Buffalo also has an airport named Johnson County Airport/KBYG.

 Education

 Public education in the city of Buffalo is provided by Johnson County School District #1.
 Schools serving the city include Meadowlark Elementary School (grades K-2) Cloud Peak Elementary School (grades 3–5), Clear Creek Middle School (grades 6–8), and Buffalo High School (grades 9–12).
-Buffalo High School was in the national news spot light after the (former) head football coach, distributed an offensive "hurt feelings report" in November 2011.
+Buffalo High School was in the national news spotlight after the (former) head football coach, distributed an offensive "hurt feelings report" in November 2011.
 This attention brought several heated school board meetings and eventually lead to the resignation of Lynch as the head football coach.

 Buffalo has a public library, the Johnson County Library.

-Area media

-Newspapers

-The Mini Publications Center is a Wyoming non-profit and registered 501 (c)(3) organization, dedicated to helping regional community and small businesses grow and prosper through free and low cost community services, using both print and online media journalism focused on the needs of rural communities.
-MPC runs an internet café, has a local gallery in the café, and is starting its 14th year publishing a free local community newspaper, The Mini, published twice a week.
-An online version, BigHornMountainExpress.com, expands to include the whole Big Horn Mountains region of north central Wyoming.
-MPC runs the BigHornMountainExpress.com as a rural community news site, as well as an educational website, instructing how to write about the arts, their community and small business advice.
-The MPC is also working to create a community learning or community college course certification in running a rural community news service and for developing citizen journalists of all ages and backgrounds.
-They adhere to the best principles of citizen journalism for rural communities.

-The Buffalo Bulletin has served as the newspaper of record in Johnson County since 1884.
-The paper is published once a week on Thursdays.
-It has been family owned and operated for three generations.
-Robb Hicks, the current owner and publisher of the paper, purchased the Bulletin from his father Jim Hicks in 1996.
-Hicks owns newspapers across Wyoming, Montana, South Dakota, Nebraska, Colorado, Idaho and Washington.